Nepotism Policy for the College of Liberal Arts & Sciences

-To inform the faculty and staff in the College of its policy on nepotism and to ensure fair and even-handed treatment of all individuals and units in the College.
+To inform the faculty and staff in the College of Liberal Arts & Sciences of its policy on nepotism and to ensure fair and even-handed treatment of all individuals and units in the College.

 Nepotism is defined as “patronage bestowed or favoritism shown on the basis of family relationship” (Random House College Dictionary).
 Concerns about nepotism are most likely to arise when one individual holds an official, supervisory position in relation to a relative.
-In the College, the most frequent situation in which concerns about nepotism are likely to arrive involves a departmental chair whose spouse is a faculty member in that department.
+In the College, the most frequent situation in which concerns about nepotism are likely to arise involves a department chair whose spouse is a faculty member in that department.
 In situations where concerns about nepotism could arise, it is the policy of the College to:

-- Avoid conflicts of interest;
+- avoid conflicts of interest;

-- Avoid the appearance of conflicts of interest;
+- avoid the appearance of conflicts of interest;

-- Reduce the potential for conflicts of interest;
+- reduce the potential for conflicts of interest;

-- Protect the rights of the individuals involved.
+- protect the rights of the individuals involved.

-College of Liberal Arts & Sciences
+College of Liberal Arts & Sciences, Dean’s Office

 University of Kansas